taw00/joplin-rpm/README.md

-# Joplin - a free and secure notebook application (packaged for Fedora, RHEL, CentOS)<!--, and OpenSUSE-->
+# Joplin - a free and secure notebook application

+_.&nbsp;.&nbsp;.&nbsp;packaged for the Fedora, Red Hat (IBM), and OpenSUSE families of linux distributions_

 Joplin is a powerful desktop and mobile application for writing and organizing [markdown-formatted](https://joplinapp.org/markdown/) documents synced